didi/gendry/README.md

 assert.Equal("select * from tb where name=? and id in (select uid from anothertable where score in (?,?,?))", cond) assert.Equal([]interface{}{"caibirdme", 3.0, 5.8, 7.9}, vals)
 ```
-slice type can be expanded automatically according to its length, thus these sqls are very convenient for DBA to review.
+slice type can be expanded automatically according to its length.
+Thus, these SQLs are very convenient for DBA to review.
 **For critical system, this is recommended**

 For more detail, see [builder's doc](builder/README.md) or just use `godoc`

 <h3 id="scanner">Scanner</h3>
-For each response from mysql, you want to map it with your well-defined structure.
+For each response from MySQL, you want to map it with your well-defined structure.
-Scanner provides a very easy API to do this, it's based on reflection:
+Scanner provides a straightforward API to do this, it's based on reflection:

 ##### standard library
 ```go